Canvas

 dismissal.
 (See the Undergraduate Catalog for the full policy.)

-for an assignment is an obvious form of academic misconduct.
-Don’t
+assignment is an obvious form of academic misconduct.
+Don’t do

-are sometimes inaccurate.
-In the summer of 2023, when I asked
+inaccurate.
+In the summer of 2023, when I asked ChatGPT for a

-ChatGPT for a biography of Richard Ruppel, a Chapman English professor, I found
+biography of Richard Ruppel, a Chapman English professor, I found that I was

-that I was born in Fairview (false), had been an expert on the Holocaust
+born in Fairview (false), had been an expert on the Holocaust (mostly false),

-(mostly false), had graduated from Yale and Harvard (false), and was now dead
+had graduated from Yale and Harvard (false), and was now dead (demonstrably, I

-(demonstrably, I hope, false).
-People in the field describe these
+hope, false).
+People in the field describe these errors as

 self-confidence.
 Hallucinations are not uncommon.

-can be inaccurate, but they do offer clear, useful information which users
+but they do offer clear, useful information which users should

-should check.
-These are still early times, but through this semester
+check.
+These are still early times, but through this semester (and

-(and through your academic career) we will all discover ways to help you use
+through your academic career) we will all discover ways to help you use them to

 Acceptable Uses of LLMs |